setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 ---

 During a typical seminar visit, an external visitor travels to a university, spends the day meeting with local faculty and students, is taken to lunch and dinner, and presents research.
-The local organizer is responsible for inviting the speaker, organizing the speaker's schedule, preparing the seminar environment, ensuring the speaker has all relevant information.
+The local organizer is responsible for inviting the speaker, organizing the speaker's schedule, preparing the seminar environment, and ensuring the speaker has all relevant information.
 The following are tips for a hypothetical faculty member who is organizing a seminar day for an external visitor, based on my own trial-and-error from organizing a seminar for the first time as an assistant professor at Penn State.